 Our research is editorially independent but we may earn a commission for purchases made through our links.

-Georgia may not be home to the big-name national parks of other regions, but there are tons of state parks here that each has their own unique look and personality.
-Georgia’s state parks have mountains, waterfalls, trails, forests, wildlife, wildflowers, and impressive rock formations.
-And it typically only costs a $5 parking fee to enter them!
+Georgia may not be home to the big-name national parks of other regions, but there are tons of state parks here that each have its own unique look and personality.
+Georgia’s state parks have scenic hiking trails where you can admire the state’s beautiful mountains, waterfalls, forests, wildlife, wildflowers, and impressive rock formations.
 Here are our favorite Georgia state parks that everyone should visit.

 YOU'RE ALL SET!

 Look out for our newsletters in your inbox soon.

 There are few places more stunning in the Southeast than Tallulah Gorge.
 If you arrive at the park’s visitor center early in the morning, try to get one of the gorge floor permits.
 Although they’re free, only 100 of them are given out per day.
 Dogs can’t accompany you to the gorge floor, but you can take pets on the rim trails to see the scenery.
 The gorge is two miles long and about 1,000 feet deep, with lots of overlooks to snap pictures.
 In the park, you’ll also find tent and RV sites, three backcountry Adirondack shelters, and an impressive suspension bridge to cross.